-This is Lilly’s chart example form p.
+This is Lilly’s chart example from p.
 286. As we know, he became a doctor several years after having finished his Christian Astrology, so medicine was an important matter to him and his chapter on this argument is the most detailed of the entire book.

 In this question, the querent was a doctor himself.
 Lilly does not give details about the man, but he was presumably already sick when he came to the consultation and wanted to have some clarification about what exactly he was suffering.